Ashwagandha

 Compare with Ginseng

-Ashwagandha tends to err by cooling the nervous system while cultivating a greater sense of vitality.
-Ashwagandha is generally safe for long-term use, especially in doses less than 600 mg.
-In contrast, stimulating effects can occur with ginseng, thus making it mandatory to monitor closely.
+Ashwagandha is generally considered safe for long-term use, especially when taken in doses of less than 600 mg.
+In contrast, stimulating effects can occur with ginseng, making it necessary to monitor it closely.

 Compare with Holy Basil